-- To add new attribute fields to an event record’s schema allowing other processors such as Field Enricher (Feature Service) / Field Enricher (File) to write to existing fields rather than new fields.
+- To add new attribute fields to an event record’s schema allowing other processors such as Field Calculator or Field Enricher (Feature Service) / Field Enricher (File) to write to existing fields rather than new fields.

 - To perform explicit data type conversions such as string to long integer or vice versa.

 All event data ingested into GeoEvent Server should have an associated GeoEvent Definition that defines the attribute field names, data types, and overall data structure.
 A Field Mapper Processor can be used to map one GeoEvent Definition to another.